endoflife-date/endoflife.date/products/windowsServer.md

 ### Semi-Annual Channel (SAC)
 Each release in this channel is supported for 18 months from the initial release.
 Most of the features introduced in the Semi-Annual Channel have been rolled up into the next Long-Term Servicing Channel release of Windows Server.
 In this model, Windows Server releases were identified by the year and month of release: for example, in 2017, a release in the 9th month (September) would be identified as version 1709.
 Fresh releases of Windows Server in the Semi-Annual Channel occurred twice each year.
 The support lifecycle for each release is 18 months.
 Starting with fall 2020 (20H2) releases, the identification changed.
 Instead of a month, the release is named based on the release cycle.
 For example: version 20H2, for a release in the second half of the year 2020.

+## Annual Channel (AC)
+Similar to Semi-Annual Channel (SAC), but releases occurred every 12 months.
+The support lifecycle for each release is 18 months of mainstream support, plus 6 months of extended support.

 ## Extended Security Updates (ESU)